-Time Zone: Select your Time Zone from the drop-down
+Time Zone: Select your Time Zone from the drop-down menu.

-menu.

-Enable Daylight To select Daylight Saving time manually, select an end date for daylight saving time.
+Enable Daylight To select Daylight Saving time manually, select enabled or saving time.

-Saving: enabled or disabled, and enter a start date and

-Enable NTP Server: NTP is short for Network Time Protocol.
-A NTP server will synch the time and date with your router.
+Saving: disabled, and enter a start date and an end date for daylight the time and date with your router.
 This will only connect to a server on the Internet, not a local server.
 Check the box to enable this feature.